 For $\gamma > 0$, using extreme value theory, the evolution of the population we consider becomes closer to the solvable models studied in \cite{Brunet2006,Cortines2017,Cortines2018}, corresponding respectively to the cases $\mu = \infty$, $\mu > 1$ and $\mu < 1$.
 For $\gamma > 0$ and $\mu < 1$, Schertzer and Wences \cite{schertzer2023relative} studied a model close to the one we consider.
-In their model, reproduction happens according to a Poisson point process, and noisy selection is performed via Gibbs sampling.
-One of the surprising outcomes of that work is that genetic diversity (or effective population size) is non-monotonous in the strength of selection: there is a phase transition between weak and strong selection regimes, and genetic diversity increases with the strength of selection in the strong selection regime.

-We prove for our model a similar behavior for the rate of adaptation of the population in Theorem~\ref{thm:main}.
-We observe that $\gamma \mapsto v(\mu,\gamma)$ is non-monotone, as can be seen in the simulations in the left panels of Fig. \ref{fig:4pannelsvne}.
-We see that for any given value of phenotypic variance (i.e. for any given $\mu$), there is a critical value of $\gamma$ for which the speed takes its maximum.
+We define and analyze this exactly solvable model in detail in Section~\ref{sect:k-lineages}.
+We find that it exhibits the same phenomenological picture as our original model, allowing for a comparative approach to conjecture genealogical and convergence rate properties.